Frequently Asked Questions on Financial Aid

-A: The Admission and Aid Office at Ateneo de Davao University is committed to meeting as much of our students’ need as possible throughout their undergraduate years.
+A: The Admission and Aid Office at Ateneo de Davao University is committed to meeting as much of our students’ needs as possible throughout their undergraduate years.
 However, an individual student’s need may change from year to year.
-Educational costs may increase, and changes in family size, number in college, and gross income can increase or decrease parental contribution from year to year.
-If a family’s circumstances remain the same, the parents calculated contribution should be relatively consistent.
+Educational costs may increase.
+Changes in family size, number of children in college, and gross income can increase or decrease parental contribution from year to year.
+If a family’s circumstances remain the same, the parents’ calculated contribution should be relatively consistent.

 Q: If I am awarded financial assistance for both first and second semesters of the academic year, but do not enroll in the second semester, will my aid change?

-A: Yes, aid will be canceled and/or suspended for scholars choosing not to enroll in the second semester.
-Scholars enrolling in the second semester will be considered for assistance on a fund available basis.
+A: Yes.
+Aid will be canceled and/or suspended for scholars choosing not to enroll in the second semester.
+Scholars enrolling in the second semester will be considered for assistance based on the availability of funds.

 Q: How can I apply for work study?

-A: Students must file Application for Financial Aid before last Friday of April.
-Kindly tick the box that you are applying as a Working Student.
-However, other jobs may still be available on campus through Student Assistance Program.
-Please contact the Office of Student Affairs for more information.
+A: Students must file the Application for Financial Aid Form before the last Friday of April.
+Please tick the box indicating that you are applying as a Working Student.
+However, other jobs may still be available on campus through the Student Assistance Program.
+Please contact the Office of Student Affairs (OSA) for more information.

 Q: Do I need to submit income tax returns?

-A: Yes, income tax returns of your parents must be submitted along with the application form.
+A: Yes.
+The income tax returns of your parents must be submitted along with the application form.
 Please see the list of documentary requirements.

 Q: If my parents are separated or divorced, whose income is reported on the Application form?